 Make sure to kill running php processes to ensure your new settings take effect.

-After you've edited the file and killed off all PHP processes, check to confirm the extension has been enabled.
-You can do this by creating a phpinfo.php file.
+After you've edited the file and killed off all PHP processes, check to confirm the extension has been enabled by creating a phpinfo.php file.
 When you view this file in a browser, you should see the extension listed.

-If you do not see your changes have updated, try killing off your PHP processes again:
+If you do not see your changes have updated, try killing off all PHP processes again.

 Compiling PHP extensions